Raft guide: Types of guiding

 Oar Guiding is where the guide maneuvers the raft with oars from either the stern or middle of the raft.
-On multi-day trips it is common to have a center oar rig where clients do not paddle, and where gear is stored.
-Guides oar guiding will use techniques such as 'walking the oars' through flat sections or 'holding a star' when stern rigged through large waves.
-Oar Guides generally have more control over their raft than paddle guides, but oar rigged rafts are dangerous when flipping and hard to re-right making them less versatile in big water rafting.
+On multi-day trips, it is common to have a center oar rig where clients do not paddle, and where gear is stored.
+Guides will use techniques such as 'walking the oars' through flat sections or 'holding a star' when stern rigged through large waves.
+Oar Guides generally have more control over their raft than paddle guides, but oar rigged rafts are dangerous when flipping and hard to re-right, making them less versatile in big water rafting.
 Oar boats are often rigged to carry all of the gear for a trip.
-Oars are typically made of wood, but sometimes plastic.
+Oars are typically made of wood, but sometimes of plastic.

 Paddle Guiding is the most common type of high adventure guiding where the guide sits in the stern of the boat with a one bladed guide stick (paddle).
-Using draws, prys, the guide can influence the direction of the boat, along with using different paddling commands for their crew.
-Paddle guiding is the most fun form of rafting.
-Guests usually enjoy paddle guiding the most as they feel like they really have control over what is going on in the boat.
+Using draws, the guide can influence the direction of the boat, along with using different paddling commands for their crew.
+Guests often enjoy paddle guiding the most as they feel like they have control over what is going on in the boat.

-Bow Guiding is where two guides are in the boat, one in the stern and one in the bow.
+Bow Guiding is where two guides are in the boat: one in the stern and one in the bow.
 This can be done in a stern rigged boat, or a raft where both guides are paddle guiding.
-It is usually only done over short stretches of whitewater that require a lot of maneuvering for safe passage.
+Bow guiding is usually only done over short stretches of whitewater that require a lot of maneuvering for safe passage.
 Bow guides use techniques such as 'spearing' through large waves, and bow draws to quickly change the direction of the boat.
-Unlike stern guides the bow guide will never pry with their paddle, instead they will change the orientation of their hands to maintain a power grip in both directions.
+Unlike stern guides, the bow guide will never pry with their paddle; instead they will change the orientation of their hands to maintain a power grip in both directions.

 Compensation

 Guide compensation can vary a great deal by type and length of the trip.
-In North America guides are typically paid by the day.
-They are also known to receive gratuities from their clients and the summation of a trip.
+In North America, guides are typically paid by the day and may receive gratuities from their clients.